 - 1 pound unsalted butter

-- In a large bowl, mix 5 cups of pastry flour and the berry sugar.
+- In a large bowl, mix the flour and sugar together.

-- At this stage the mixture looks like a powder.
-Working with about 1/3 of the mixture at one time, use very clean hands to knead it until it forms a dough.
-If you are working in a cold kitchen or find that the mixture is too hard to work with you can soften it by warming it up in the microwave for a few seconds at a time.
-Be very careful not to melt the mixture.
+- At this stage the mixture looks like a white powder, and you may be wondering if you measured the ingredients incorrectly.
+Using clean hands, take about 1/3 of the mixture at a time, and knead it until it comes together to form a dough.
+If you are working in a cold kitchen or find that the mixture is too stiff, you can soften it by warming it up for a few seconds at a time in the microwave, being careful not to melt the butter!

-- Once the dough has been formed, roll it out on a lightly floured surface to be 1/2 inch thick.
+- Roll the dough on a lightly floured surface until it is 1/2 inch thick.

-- Cut the dough into one-inch by two-inch rectangles and prick three times with a fork.
-(Alternatively, use cookie cutters to cut other shapes.)
+- Cut the dough into one inch by two inch rectangles and prick each piece three times with a fork.
+(Alternatively, use cookie cutters to make other shapes.)

-- Bake cookies for about 20 minutes until the cookies are cooked through and are a golden colour on the bottom.
-The cookies should hold their shape and remain white on the top.
-Be careful not to overcook.
+- Bake for about 20 minutes, or until the cookies are baked through and the bottoms are a light golden brown.
+The cookies will hold their shape and keep their pale white colour.
+Be careful not to over-bake.